DeveloperCatten/TheGame/ReadMe.txt

 This is our first time using GitHub.
-We are creating a ClickTeam Fusion 2.5 game for fun.
+We are creating a ClickTeam Fusion 2.5 game for fun for us.